 York has a lot to offer, but we only had one day for York during our 9-day road trip in the UK.
 So we needed to be efficient!

-I’m happy to tell you that in case you have as tight schedule as we did, one day is totally doable.
-Let’s have a little walk around Ye Olde York, shall we!
+I’m happy to tell you that in case you have as tight of a schedule as we did, one day is totally doable.
+Let’s have a little walk around Ye Olde York and find out what to do in York, shall we!

 York by car: Tips for parking with a guest house recommendation!